adamjst/nbaS19/README.md

 concatenator_AS.py
     - Combines relevant dataframes into one big dataframe.

+step1_webscrape
+    - Applies beautifulsoup to basketball reference and saves to local file

+step2_localscrape
+    -Converts csvs with raw html to spreadsheet

+step3_concatenator
+    -Creates one giant table from all spreadsheets

+step4_splitdate
+    -Separates year from date

+total_data.csv
+    -all regular season to playoff games from 1946-2019

 tabler.py

   - this script attempts to perform some linear transitivity calculations.
 We only consider regular season so the all the dates before 4/13.